 - The OCCI Core specification consists of a single document defining the OCCI Core Model.
 The OCCI Core Model can be interacted with renderings (including associated behaviours) and expanded through extensions. - The OCCI Rendering specifications consist of multiple documents each describing a particular rendering of the OCCI Core Model.
 Multiple renderings can interact with the same instance of the OCCI Core Model and will automatically support any additions to the model which follow the extension rules defined in OCCI Core. - The OCCI Extension specifications consist of multiple documents each describing a particular extension of the OCCI Core Model.
 The extension documents describe additions to the OCCI Core Model defined within the OCCI specification suite.
+They do not require changes to the HTTP Rendering specifications as of this version of the specification.

 The current specification consists of three documents.
+This specification describes version 1.1 of OCCI.
 Future releases of OCCI may include additional rendering and extension specifications.
 The documents of the current OCCI specification suite are: